 Charles Lamb, however, was still hooked on drink when he wrote and rewrote his essay.
 The addict is a liar, but Lamb was in an agony of candor about his downward path from malt liquor to wine and water, from “small punch” to “a great deal of brandy.”
 He wept over his bondage; he was beyond recovery.
 There was for him no middle way between total abstinence and the excess of the midnight cup.
 Lamb accused himself of cowardice; his sense of shame was acute.
 He had even lost his pleasure in reading.
 “The waters have gone over me,” but maybe he could help some youth to see into his desolation.
 “Let him stop in time.”
 He couldn’t forgive himself his dependence on tobacco either.

 Most drug confessions are by people who have survived their nightmares.
-That they have been …
+That they have been able to write their stories reassures the reader, in the way that the …